linobollansee/css-property-adjuster/README.md

 - Utilizing consistent comments in one's code that closely mirror their commit messages is considered a commendable practice.
 This alignment facilitates a streamlined development process, enabling individuals to swiftly locate specific code sections by simply utilizing the CTRL-F search function.
 The parallel structure of comments and commit messages enhances code readability and assists in maintaining a cohesive and easily navigable codebase.

 - Incorporating randomization buttons into projects is strongly recommended, as they enable testing in unconventional value combinations unlikely to occur through manual input.
 Additionally, they can reveal program limitations and bugs.

 - Exploring a diverse range of other projects and initiatives can significantly contribute to ensuring that all facets and intricacies of the current project are thoroughly considered and accounted for.

+- Accidental keyboard keystrokes or mouse clicks during work can compromise the integrity of a codebase.
+If such incidents are suspected, it's advisable to promptly copy and paste the latest commit from the version control system directly over the compromised code.
+This proactive step ensures that any unintended alterations are rectified, effectively guarding against the introduction of flaws or errors.